pathunstrom/resume/technical-editing/Thunstrom-Piper-resume.md

 ## Software Background

 **Maintainer** *PursuedPyBear* 2016 to Present
-Author of library, PursuedPyBear, an education focused game engine written Python.
-Lead a small team (3 core developers) and do primary outreach for the project.
+Author of library, PursuedPyBear, an education focused game engine written in Python.
+Leads a small team (3 core developers) and do primary outreach for the project.

 **Software Engineer** *GLG* 2017 to Present